OmicEra/OmicLearn/docs/source/METHODS.md

 [`PowerTransformer`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html), can apply a power transformation for each feature in the dataset to make it more Gaussian-like and is useful when dealing with skewed datasets.
 Here, two options are available: `Yeo-Johnson`, which can work with negative data, and `Box-Cox`, that is limited to positive data.

 #### [QuantileTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.QuantileTransformer.html)
-[`QuantileTransformer`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.QuantileTransformer.html) provided by `scikit-learn` uses quantile information to transform features to follow a gaussian distribution (Option `Gaussian output` or a uniform output (Option 'Uniform output`).
+[`QuantileTransformer`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.QuantileTransformer.html) provided by `scikit-learn` uses quantile information to transform features to follow a gaussian distribution (Option `Gaussian output` or a uniform output (Option `Uniform output`).

 #### Additional Notes